How to Make Chamoy (Easy Mexican Chamoy Recipe)

 • Frozen – For longer storage, you can freeze chamoy for up to 6 months, then defrost overnight in the fridge when you’re ready to use it.

-Homemade Mexican Chamoy Sauce in a preserve jar with a wooden spoon and sprinkled with chile lime seasoning and slices of mango and jicama on plate.
+Homemade chamoy recipe by Yvette Marquez-Sharpnack of Muy Bueno served in a glass jar with a wooden spoon, topped with chile lime seasoning and paired with fresh mango and jicama.

 Frequently Asked Questions